 What should I expect when I arrive at the flu clinic?

 Upon arrival, you will be greeted by a flu clinic coordinator and directed to the appointment check-in desk.
 The vaccine information sheet (VIS) will be available to review while you wait.
 Next, you will be directed to a booth where you may be seated and a nurse will scan your badge, ask you a series of questions and then administer the vaccine.
 You must exit the flu clinic according to posted signage.
-For example, you must exit the B1 Cafeteria flu clinic to the courtyard and cannot access the interior of Building 10 through the cafeteria.
 If you feel ill you may not attend the clinic.
-If you have signs of a febrile or respiratory illness you may be asked to leave without receiving a flu shot and reschedule you visit after being screened for your symptoms.
+If you have signs of a febrile or respiratory illness you may be asked to leave without receiving a flu shot and reschedule your appointment.